 Prague Sightseeing Attractions

-Interesting places to visit in Prague
+Best sites to visit & see in Prague

 As indicated by the Guinness Book of Records, Prague Castle is the biggest castle in the world.
 The bastion covers a region of right around 70,000 square meters.

 Prague Castle was the royal residence of Bohemia Kings, Emperors of the Holy Roman Empire and the leaders of the Austrian Empire (from 1867 the Austro-Hungarian Empire).
 Prague Castle was utilized all through history as an administration focal point.
 Each ruller who ruled Prague made a point to include structures that would propagate his rule.
 This prompted the way that today the structures in Prague Castle speak to relatively every major engineering style amid the most recent thousand years.
 Prague Castle incorporates St. Vitus Cathedral, the Romanesque Basilica of St. George, various royal residences, a cloister, gardens and towers.

 St. Vitus Cathedral

 St. Vitus Cathedral is a Gothic Church, situated in the focal point of Prague Castle.
 The building fills in the seat of the ecclesiastical overseer of Prague.

 St. Vitus Cathedral was built in 1334, when the ministerial office of Prague was raised to the rank of Archbishopric.
 Ruler Charles IV, leader of the Holy Roman Empire, assigned the Cathedral to be a crowning liturgy church, a burial ground for his family and his last resting place.

 Today the building is available to the overall population as one of Prague's most conspicuous destinations.
 The voyage through the house of prayer incorporates a visit to the Royal Crypt and toward the southern bell tower, which offers an astounding perspective of the city of Prague.

 St. George's Basilica